-- To request deletion of a course, use the "Request for Course Deletion" form. - If this deletion is for a course that is a major or minor requirement, how will it affect students?
+- To request deletion of a course, use the "Request for Course Deletion" form. - Please search the Catalog for the course number/name being deleted to be certain you have identified all cross-listings (including interdisciplinary programs).
+Chairs of all affected departments/programs should be notified of the deletion. - If this deletion is for a course that is a major or minor requirement, explain how it will affect students.